A Step-by-step Guide to Furniture Customizations

 Your home is a unique representation of you and your family and should be filled with items that are a perfect fit for your space, vision and lifestyle.
 At Collective, we’re here to help you plan your spaces and guide you through customization options, ultimately to craft one-of-a kind furnishings that provide the perfect balance of function, comfort and style.

 Most of our products, including upholstery, bedding, case goods, and accent pieces can be customized to uniquely serve both the needs of your space as well as your personal preferences.
-While you may begin by falling in love with something on our Showroom floor, you can further customize it with your choice of size, shape, fabrics, finishes and details.
+While you may begin by falling in love with something on our furniture store floor, you can further customize it with your choice of size, shape, fabrics, finishes and details.

 As an example of how we approach the customization process, I’ll walk you through the steps we take to help you create a sofa or sectional that is high-quality, long-lasting, and exclusive to you and your aesthetic.

 Step 1: Choosing Layout